signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

                                  BaseDeviceCommand command,
                                  CancellationToken token = default );
 ```
-These methods return `false` if the device is destroyed and cannot receive commands anymore throw an `ArgumentException`
+These methods return `false` if the device is destroyed and cannot receive commands anymore and throw an `ArgumentException`
 if the command is null or if its `CheckValidity` method returns `false`.

 #### Safe vs. Unsafe